 Attacks against services inside a protected network, or indirectly by virtue of access to malicious agents from within a protected network, might lead to denial of services otherwise available within a protected network.
 Resource exhaustion may occur in the event of co-ordinate service request flooding from a small number of sources.
-Though most IPS will provide some protection from DDoS (distributed denial of service) attacks, providing protection against DDoS attacks is not a requirement for conformant TOEs, as this is best counteracted by firewalls, cloud computing and design, DOS protection is required however.
+Though most IPS will provide some protection from DDoS (distributed denial of service) attacks, providing protection against DDoS attacks is not a requirement for conformant TOEs, as this is best counteracted by firewalls, cloud computing and design.
+Note however that DoS protection is required.

-(T.NETWORK_DOS)
+(T.NETWORK DOS)